Annual Gynecological Exam

 The speculum examination is recommended for all adult women regardless of their sexual activity.
 The speculum can be made of either metal or plastic and has two parts which help open the vagina so that the doctor can properly visualize the vaginal walls and cervix with the help of a light source.

 Screening Test for Cervical Cancer

 The samples are sent to a pathologist who will look at the cells under a microscope in order to determine if the cells look abnormal.
 If the cells appear anything different than normal, it will usually lead to the recommendation for a colposcopy test.
-A colposcopy test is when the gynecologist takes a closer look at the patient’s cervix and vagina using a special microscope.
-Your NYC gynecologist may take samples by doing a small biopsy of the cervix and or vagina, which will also be sent to a pathologist for evaluation.
+A colposcopy test is when the women’s health specialist takes a closer look at the patient’s cervix and vagina using a special microscope.
+We may take samples by doing a small biopsy of the cervix and or vagina, which will also be sent to a pathologist for evaluation.